A Quick Pick-up!

 We were lucky that Tidewater had an educated population with an interest in culture and appreciation for cheese, wine, and good food.
 We are grateful for the College of William and Mary (students, facutly and staff), Colonial Williamsburg's employees and visitors, Tidewater's many military families, and our many loyal local and regional customers for helping our family's vision become a reality.

-Our first favorite and most loyal customer was Mrs. Mary Humelsine, wife of Colonial Williamsburg's President Mr. Carlisle Humelsine (CW's President from 1958-1977).
+Our first favorite and most loyal customer is Mrs. Mary Humelsine, the wife of Colonial Williamsburg's President Mr. Carlisle Humelsine (CW's President from 1958-1977).
 After two years of operating the Newport News shop, Mom and Dad were invited to sign their first lease in Colonial Williamsburg's Merchants Square.
 This happened because Mrs. Humelsine told her husband, "I am getting weary of driving all the way to Newport News for good cheese, it's high time that the Powers open a shop here in Williamsburg."

 The new shop in Williamsburg on Prince George Street was a "cavernous" 600 square feet.
 Over the years, our little family business grew, the shop enlarged to 2,000 square feet but it was still too small for the growing customer base.
 In 1980 our parents signed another lease with Colonial Williamsburg to open The Trellis restaurant.
 They owned and operated the Trellis until 1994 with their partners, John Curtis and Marcel Desaulniers.
 The restaurant gave us another excellent opportunity to serve great food and hone our hospitality skills.